 The huge, sprawling markets in larger German cities are amazing and there are lots of activities and things to do, but if you’d prefer a smaller and quainter German market then Rothenburg is a fantastic choice.

 Grüner Markt Square is the main hub of Rothenburg’s Christmas market and not much about it has changed over the last few decades.
 Local treats include white mulled wine and roasted nuts as well as the usual German cuisine like sausages, sauerkraut and steins of beer.
-Where to stay in Rothenburg for Christmas.

 Dates: November 11th – January 8th